mgr32/PsISEProjectExplorer/README.md

 Provides a tree view that enables to index and explore whole directory structure containing Powershell scripts.
 It has following features:

 * Visualize directory structure (also files not loaded to ISE yet) in a tree view.
-* Show functions, classes and DSL nodes (e.g. Pester / psake / custom) in leaves of the tree view and jump to the function definition (F12, similarly to some available Function Explorer plugins).
+* Show functions, classes and DSL nodes (e.g. Pester / psake / custom) in leaves of the tree view and jump to the function definition (F12).
 * Search the tree view (file names, function names, optionally file contents) - using full-text search or regex.
 * Show parse errors in tree view.
 * File operations in tree view (context menu - add / rename / delete, exclude, drag&drop).